enderNakamoto/compounder/README.md

 There's juicy STBZ to be had in [Stabilize Finance](https://www.stabilize.finance) if we compounded frequently.
 For Example:

-if the APR is 250% , With compunding we get the following APY:
+if the APR is 250% , With compounding we get the following APY:

 Compounding Frequency| APY
 --- | ---